Metallic Epoxy Flooring Vancouver, BC

 Most projects take multiple days depending on prep and system build.
 We provide clear return-to-service guidance after installation.

-Is metallic epoxy good for restaurants or retail?
+Is metallic epoxy good for restaurants, salons, or retail?

 Yes, when designed for the environment with the right topcoat, traction planning, and realistic maintenance guidance.